The Right Way to Clean Your Home Office Tech

 How often should you clean a touchscreen device?

 Studies have found that our phones are ten times dirtier than most toilet seats .
-With this in mind, phones and other touchscreen devices should be cleaned as often as possible.
+With this in mind, clean phones and other touchscreen devices as often as possible.
 Use your best judgment for less-used devices like printers or cameras, but for phones and tablets — cleaning should probably happen every day.

 How to clean a touchscreen device